How Does Original Medicare Work?

 Medicare Supplement Insurance plans can help pay the deductibles, copayments and coinsurance that Original Medicare would charge you for some services and items.
 In 47 states, Medicare Supplement plans are standardized with lettered names A-N (Plans E, H, I, and J are no longer sold).

-This grid outlines what each of these lettered plans may cover:
+This grid outlines what each of these lettered plans may cover in 2021:

 |Medigap Benefits||Medigap Plans for Most States|